 A recent graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program, bass David Leigh has drawn acclaim throughout the United States and abroad for his visceral voice and intelligent singing.

-In the 2018-19 season he makes a number of prestigious debuts, including his San Francisco Opera debut as Zuniga in Carmen while covering the role of Vodnik in Rusalka, a Santa Fe Opera debut as the King in Poul Ruder’s The Thirteenth Child, and his Canadian Opera Company debut in the leading role of Turbo in the world-premiere of Rufus Wainwright’s Hadrian, opposite Karita Mattila, Thomas Hampson and Ben Heppner.
-He returns to the Bolshoi Theatre as Colline in La bohème and subsequently debuts with Kentucky Opera as Sparafucile in Rigoletto and Dallas Opera in Manon Lescaut.
+The 2018-19 season included a number of prestigious debuts, including his San Francisco Opera debut as Zuniga in Carmen while covering the role of Vodnik in Rusalka, his Santa Fe Opera debut as King Hjarne in Poul Ruder’s The Thirteenth Child, and his Canadian Opera Company debut in the leading role of Turbo in the world-premiere of Rufus Wainwright’s Hadrian, opposite Karita Mattila, Thomas Hampson and Ben Heppner.
+He returned to the Bolshoi Theatre as Colline in La bohème and made a role debut as Sparafucile in Rigoletto with Kentucky Opera, and joined Dallas Opera in Puccini’s Manon Lescaut.

 “Remember the name David Leigh.
 The young bass sang the Commendatore with a big, arresting, constantly focused sound, delivering both vocals and the theatrical elements of his role with a calm, magnetic command.”

 “A formidable presence as the Commendatore…”

 “David Leigh’s Commendatore, with his stunningly overwhelming bass notes…”